trello-archive/navi/README.md

 ## Usage

-`NaviComponent` is the basis for everything; you can add/remove listeners for any specific callbacks that exist on `Activity` and `Fragment`:
+The `NaviComponent` interface is the basis for everything; you can add/remove listeners for any specific callbacks that exist on `Activity` and `Fragment`:

 ```java